chrisbartoloburlo/stmonitor/README.md

     ```
     where `0` specifies the random mode and 100 is the number of messages the client should send before quitting.

-3. After sending a couple of messages, you can start a provided script (in a separate terminal) which plots the observed probability between the confidence interval by executing:
+3. After sending a couple of messages, you can start a provided script (requiring [Matplotlib](https://matplotlib.org/)) which plots the observed probability between the confidence interval by executing:
     ```shell
     python3 scripts/monitor-log.py 1 stmonitor/logs/Heads_1_log.csv Heads
     ```